History of Re-enactment

 The Origins of Second World War Re-enactment in Canada

-In 1965, an organization called Service Rifle was created by five men; Gavin K. Watt, Don Burke, Don G. Smith, John Robertson and Alex Smith.
-This group's activities expanded to putting on active and static displays at Canadian Forces Bases, and the group eventually created two Second War elements representing both Canadian and German Infantry.
+In 1965, an organization called Service Rifle was created by five men; Gavin K. Watt, Don Burke, Don G. Smith, John Robertson and Alex Smith.1 Photo at right comes from Gavin Watt's website.2 This group's activities expanded to putting on active and static displays at Canadian Forces Bases, and the group eventually created two Second War elements representing both Canadian and German Infantry.
 Their repertoire of "impressions" came to include the War of 1812, the Fenian Raids, the North-West Rebellion, the Great War, Korea and US troops in Indochina/Viet Nam.
 These elements were raised ad hoc from within the membership when the specific need arose.

 The group enjoyed much success and concluded that they should recreate a specific regiment with a solid identity and history.
 Having experienced difficulty obtaining uniforms, accoutrements and firearms from hardcore collectors, it was decided that members of the new group would own all of their own kit.
 If a member damaged or lost anything, it would be his own responsibility.